rawlink/golang-intro/README.md

 This tutorial is a brief introduction to the Go language.
 The goals are as follows:

 * Install and configure Go, the Glide package manager, and the Intellij Go plugin.
-* Configure you development environment.
+* Configure your Go development environment.
 * Learn Go program layout, syntax, and features.
 * Learn dependency management with a “real” application.